Jada Pinkett Smith opens up about slapping Will Smith

 Since then, the Motion Picture Academy has spoken up, Smith has ditched the Academy Awards, two of his films have been cancelled, and Chris Rock has doubled sales of his show.

-Now, “Breaking the Silence” Jada, after making some statements at the gate us weekly This Wednesday, he affirmed the following:
+Now, Jada has broken the silence, after revealing herself through the portal us weekly A statement provided by a source close to the actress said that Jada did not want Will Smith to defend her.

+According to the source, this is how Jada feels about the event:

-I am not one of those women who needs protection.
-He didn’t need to do what he did, I don’t need protection.
-I am not a shy woman, I am a strong woman, a stubborn woman who can fight her own battles, but I will be by her side.
+“She’s not one of those women who needs protection.
+He didn’t need to do what he did, he doesn’t need protection.
+She’s not a shy woman, she’s a strong woman, a stubborn woman who might fight her own battles, but she’ll stand by him.”
+The source also said that the couple will not be separated over what happened.

-Likewise, the news of Will entering a rehab clinic of his own volition was announced, with a Hollywood source telling The Sun that the 53-year-old had been accepted to start “receiving help with stress” following the controversy. in awards.

-“Will Smith has been deeply affected by what happened,” the outlet said.
-“He will be receiving help at this rehabilitation clinic to deal with the stress and anxiety caused by the 2022 Oscars.”

 Pugh Smith also said she wishes things weren’t “physical,” but said she’s not mad at her husband.

-“It was in the heat of the moment and he was the one who overreacted,” he said.
+“It was in the heat of the moment and he was the one who overreacted,” a Jada source told US Weekly.

 “Social media guru.
 Falls down a lot.
 Freelance coffee fanatic.
 Tv enthusiast.
 Gamer.
 Web lover.
 Unapologetic troublemaker.”